Shahrad-Shakerian/Machine-Learning-Engineer-Basics/README.md

 * Big data technologies (descending order): Spark, Hadoop, Hive, Kafka
 * Cloud technologies (descending order): AWS, GCP, Azure
 * Visualization tools (descending order): Tableau, PowerBI

+# Feel free to directly send me messages on LinkedIn (Shahrad Shakerian) and ask your questions for getting a job as a data scientist with any kind of background and experience you have.